Indigofera australis

-Indigofera australis, the Australian indigo or Austral indigo, is an attractive species of leguminous shrub in the genus Indigofera (family Fabaceae).
+Indigofera australis, the Australian indigo or Austral indigo, is a species of leguminous shrub in the genus Indigofera (family Fabaceae).
 The genus name Indigofera is Neo-Latin for "bearing Indigo" (Indigo is a purple dye originally obtained from some Indigofera species).
-Australis, from the Latin, means not “Australian” but "southern", referring to the geographical distribution of the species.
+The specific epithet australis, from the Latin, means not “Australian” but "southern", referring to the geographical distribution of the species.

 Description

 Its natural habit is upright, to 2 m (7 ft) high, with flexible stems.
 The leaves are pinnate, openly spaced on the stems, around 10 cm long and velvety smooth to the touch.
 The flower color is unusual, ranging through soft purple hues, often pinkish and a change from other species flowering at the same time.
 The flowers are smooth, in short spires in the leaf axils, freely produced and showy, outlining the curves of the stems.
-They may open at any time from mid-September and may continue till November in a cool spring.
+They may open at any time from July and may continue till November in a cool spring.
 It can regrow and sucker from rootstocks and lateral roots after fire.